Ashes to Ashes (David Bowie song): Analysis

 Reviewers have interpreted "Ashes to Ashes" as commentary on Bowie's own personal struggles with drug addiction throughout the 1970s.
-Several said the song represents Bowie's reflection and acknowledgement of the past, at the same time offering hopes for the future.
-Bowie himself said the Scary Monsters album was an attempt to "accommodate" his "pasts", as "you have to understand why you went through them".
+Several said that the song represents Bowie's reflection and acknowledgement of the past, at the same time offering hopes for the future.
+Bowie himself said that the Scary Monsters album was an attempt to "accommodate" his "pasts", as "you have to understand why you went through them".
 The lyrics describe Major Tom as a junkie who has hit "an all-time low".
-NME editors Roy Carr and Charles Shaar Murray interpreted the line as a play on the title of Bowie's 1977 album Low, which charted his withdrawal inwards following his drug excesses in the US a short time before, another reversal of Major Tom's original withdrawal "outwards" or towards space.
+The NME editors Roy Carr and Charles Shaar Murray interpreted the line as a play on the title of Bowie's 1977 album Low, which charted his withdrawal inwards following his drug excesses in the United States a short time before, another reversal of Major Tom's original withdrawal "outwards" or towards space.

-Biographer David Buckley argues that Bowie offered a comment on his entire career "using a rather sarcastic piece of self-deprecation" with the line "I've never done good things / I've never done bad things / I never did anything out of the blue."
-Bowie himself said that these three lines "represent a continuing, returning feeling of inadequacy over what I've done."
+The biographer David Buckley argues that Bowie offered a comment on his entire career "using a rather sarcastic piece of self-deprecation" with the line: "I've never done good things / I've never done bad things / I never did anything out of the blue."
+Bowie said that these three lines "represent a continuing, returning feeling of inadequacy over what I've done".
 On the artist's future, Buckley interprets the axe line ("Want an axe to break the ice / Wanna come down right now") as his desire to move into less experimental territory and more "normalised" ground.
 Years later, Bowie said, "I was wrapping up the seventies really for myself, and that seemed a good enough epitaph for it – that we've lost him, he's out there somewhere, we'll leave him be."
 Heller agreed, arguing that it provided closure for the artist's "most momentous decade".

 Release

-"Ashes to Ashes" was released in edited form as the lead single from Scary Monsters on 1 August 1980, with the catalogue number RCA BOW 6 and the Lodger track "Move On" as the B-side.
-RCA emphasised the relationship of "Space Oddity" and "Ashes to Ashes" by releasing a nine-minute promo on 12" vinyl in the US titled "The Continuing Story of Major Tom", which segued the former into the latter.
-The British single came in three different picture sleeves, each packaged with four different sheets of adhesive stamps, all featuring Bowie in his Pierrot costume from the music video; Pegg says this was RCA adopting "the craze for limited-edition collectables" that pervaded the 7" single market at the time.
+"Ashes to Ashes" was released in edited form as the lead single from Scary Monsters on 1 August 1980, with the Lodger track "Move On" (1979) as the B-side.
+RCA Records emphasised the relationship of "Space Oddity" and "Ashes to Ashes" by releasing a nine-minute promo on 12″ vinyl in the US titled "The Continuing Story of Major Tom", which segued the former into the latter.
+The British single came in three different picture sleeves, each packaged with four different sheets of adhesive stamps, all featuring Bowie in his Pierrot costume from the music video; Pegg says this was RCA adopting "the craze for limited-edition collectables" that pervaded the 7″ single market at the time.
 On Scary Monsters, released on 12 September, "Ashes to Ashes" was sequenced in its full-length form as the fourth track on side one of the original LP, between the title track and "Fashion".